lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Rule ID

-Rule ID are identifiers used to select either the correct context to be used for Compression/Decompression functionalities or for Fragmentation/Reassembly or after trying to do SCHC C/D and SCHC F/R the packet is sent as is.
+Rule IDs are identifiers used to select either the correct context to be used for Compression/Decompression functionalities or for Fragmentation/Reassembly or after trying to do SCHC C/D and SCHC F/R the packet is sent as is.

 The size of the Rule ID is not specified in this document, as it is implementation-specific and can vary according to the LPWAN technology and the number of Rules, among others.

-The Rule IDs identifiers are used:
+The Rule IDs are used:

-* In the SCHC C/D context to keep the Field Description of the header packet.
+* In the SCHC C/D context, to identify the Rule (i.e., the set of Field Descriptions) that is used to compress a packet header.

+* At least one Rule ID MAY be allocated to tag packets for which SCHC compression was not possible (no matching rule was found).

-* In SCHC F/R to identify the specific modes and settings.
-In bidirectional SCHC F/R at least two Rules ID are needed.
+* In SCHC F/R, to identify the specific modes and settings of SCHC Fragments, and to identify the SCK ACK.
+In bidirectional SCHC F/R, at least two Rule ID values are needed.

-* To identify the SCHC ACK in SCHC F/R

-* And at least one Rule ID MAY be reserved to the case where no SCHC C/D nor SCHC F/R were possible.

 # Static Context Header Compression {#SCHComp}